Chent03/Albert/README.md

 ## Getting started

+1. Please add API KEY to .env file
-1. `npm install`
+2. `npm install`
-2. `npm start`
+3. `npm start`
-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-4. Search for a stock to add to your watch list
+5. Search for a stock to add to your watch list
-5. `npm run test` if you wish to run some of the unit/component test.
+6. `npm run test` if you wish to run some of the unit/component test.

 ## React and React Native engineering case study